keycloakify/oidc-spa/README.md

 ### [oidc-client-ts](https://github.com/authts/oidc-client-ts)

-While `oidc-client-ts` serves as a comprehensive toolkit, our library aims to provide a simplified, ready-to-use adapter.
+While `oidc-client-ts` serves as a comprehensive toolkit, our library aims to provide a simplified, ready-to-use adapter that will pass any security audit.
 We utilize `oidc-client-ts` internally but abstract away most of its intricacies.

 ### [react-oidc-context](https://github.com/authts/react-oidc-context)